top of page

 Changes to the service in 2024

-In response to complaints, changes were made to bus timetables, the providers of service and routes.
+In response to complaints, sensible changes were made to bus timetables, the providers of service and routes.
 There are now two later buses coming from Perth to Newburgh.
-A new night bus service operates four later buses to and from St Andrews.
+A new night bus service now operates four later evening buses to and from St Andrews via rail stations at Ladybank and Leuchars.

 For shopping and general needs

-Perhaps the most obvious improvement is the reinstating of a direct hourly 22 minute service to Cupar with options to catch a train, north to Dundee and south to Edinburgh.
+The most obvious improvement is the reinstating of a direct hourly service to Cupar with options there to catch trains north to Dundee and south to Edinburgh.

 This is negated by the withdrawal of the direct service to Ladybank station during the day - a station with on average more trains per hour than Cupar.
 What one hand gives...